klouddb/pg_backup_compliance/README.md

 ##  For pgbackrest integration

-    1. Ensure the original pgbackrest binary exists at: /usr/bin/pgbackrest
+    1. Ensure that original pgbackrest binary exists at: /usr/bin/pgbackrest

     2. Run below command(for pgbackrest integration)